 Another way to get the financing you need to operate your startup without getting a formal loan is through vendors that provide supplies, inventory, equipment, and vehicles.
 Many vendors, even the big box stores, may open a separate account for your business supplies or equipment.
 Some vendors, even the smaller stores, will consider financing larger purchases.
 Like other lenders, if you don’t have any credit history as a business, they will rely on your personal good credit to open the account.
 In most cases, vendors will allow you thirty days to pay the account for supplies and inventory which will be long enough to get your customer to pay.

-6. Use Free or Low-Cost Assistance to Help You Find and Secure a Loan for Your Small Business Startup
+6. Use Free or Low-Cost Assistance to Help You Find and Secure a Loan for Your Small Business Start-Up

 You may have barriers to getting a loan for your small business startup and need help to overcome those barriers.
 Poor credit history, lack of a business plan or marketing plan, lack of knowledge about finances, and bookkeeping are all obstacles that can be overcome with the right help.

-Use the Small Business Assistance Tool to find a small business program that will provide you with workshops and counseling to help you get a loan for your small business.
+Use the Small Business Assistance Tool to find a small business program that will provide you with workshops and counseling to help you get a loan for your small business start-up.
 Sign up for the weekly newsletter and access reliable training materials and resources.
-What's more, you'll receive weekly information about free to low-cost webinars and get an opportunity to connect with knowledgeable small business counselors.
+What’s more, you’ll receive weekly information about free to low-cost webinars and get an opportunity to connect with knowledgeable small business counselors.